Mirrors of the Soul

 Patty Lin 林霈媞

-With a digital following, i.e. FB/IG, exceeding 790,000, Lin seamlessly blends fine art with brand collaborations—from designing wine labels for Australia’s premier vineyards to creating immersive installations for public venues.
+With a digital following, i.e. FB/IG, exceeding 780,000 ppl, Lin seamlessly blends fine art with brand collaborations—from designing wine labels for Australia’s premier vineyards to creating immersive installations for public venues.

 Kate Huang 黃韶琴

-A trailblazer of “Mind–Heart Integrated” medical art, Kate Huang’s dynamic creations—neuron-inspired brushstrokes, regenerative motifs and vivid symbolic flora—have captivated audiences at the Monaco Art Fair, Madrid Contemporary Art Week and, most recently, in her solo exhibition at the Kaohsiung Museum of Fine Arts (2024).
-Honoured with the UNESCO Sovereign Artistic Award (2022) and appointed Honorary Artist of the Accademia Internazionale per l’Arte e la Cultura (2023), Huang continues to ignite global conversations on gender equality, holistic healing and human resilience.
+Kate Huang is a trailblazer of "Mind-Heart Integrated" medical art, whose dynamic creations have captivated audiences at the Monaco Art Fair, Madrid Contemporary Art Week, and in her solo exhibition at the Kaohsiung Museum of Fine Arts (2024).
+Honoured with the UNESCO Sovereign Artistic Award (2022) and appointed Honorary Artist of the Accademia Internazionale per l'Arte e la Cultura (2023), Huang continues to ignite global conversations on gender equality, holistic healing, and human resilience.

 Lynn Huang 黃珈琳